DIT524-V17/group-7/Testing/README.txt

 Preferably on the Automated Testing branch.

 The intial step is launching the android emulator.
-This needs to be initiated by adding Android to your PATH system variables.
-This is done by opening yout system environment variables.
-1. You will find it if you search for it on windows.
-2. Press edit variables.
-3.
 <Add how to do it here>
-AppData/Local/Android/sdk/tools
-AppData/Local/Android/sdk/platform-tools

 Google should help you with that one.
 Next if your computer does not have a system image with android23/24 on it.
 It will unsuccessfully launch the test suite, read the emulator instructions below.

 To create an emulator that will run this test suite, follow these steps:
 	1. Open up a your command promt